carloshmarques/PostStrokeCodingHero/README.md

 ## 🕵️ Extra recommendations

-* <!-- If you recommend installing anything special, or if you recommend using X thing for the good use of your project...-->
+* To be configured<!-- If you recommend installing anything special, or if you recommend using X thing for the good use of your project...-->

 ---